 and disables the data cache for the installed program.
 On the 68030 also the

 instruction burst will be enabled.
 If the MMU is used by WHDLoad it marks the

 Chk/S This option is a shortcut and enables the

 options ChkBltSize/S, ChkBltWait/S and ChkColBst/S.

 ChkAudPt/S This option checks that pointers

 pointers must be not null and inside BaseMem.
-The check is currently only
+That feature works only in